haydenmcfarland/awsmeta/README.md

 # Why?

 Lets go with "why not?".
-The entire Ruby SDK doesn't need to be included for a small project.
+The entire AWS Ruby SDK doesn't need to be included for a small project.
 This gem is being used for simple application diagnostics.

 # How to use
 Add `awsmeta` to your gem file: